Skip to main content

 Geography of Qatar | Where is Qatar?

 The discovery of oil in Qatar in 1939 set about rapid changes and modernisation.
 It created vast opportunities and Qatar’s population boomed as a result.
-Today, Qatar is known more for its natural gas than for its oil, but still holds 25 244 000 000 barrels of proven oil reserves, ranking 13th in the world.
+In 2023, Qatar had proved reserves of crude oil estimated at 25.2 billion barrels – the 6th largest reserves in the Middle East and the 14th largest in the world.

 Did you know?
 Qatar has no rivers and only gets about 10 cm of rain on average every year.
 To make sure there is enough drinking water, Qatar makes use of desalination plants to make seawater drinkable.